 Don’t forget to link to other posts on your site, just like I’ve linked to my SEO articles within this post.
 It keeps people wanting more and maintains a healthy user flow through your site.
 Keeping readers on your blog as long as possible is key to building both a healthy readership and SEO kudos.
 Google considers time spent on a site to be a ranking factor so do what you can to keep people.

 Always include a call to action at the end of the post.
 This should usually be a link to another post so readers have somewhere to go.
-Sure, they could find it themselves but people are lazy so you need to hold their hand.
+Sure, they could find it themselves but people are lazy so you need to guide them.

 8. Email marketing

 Remember not to spam your users and make your email marketing genuinely enticing and valuable.
 Keep an eye on how many people are unsubscribing and consider why that might be.
-Always include call to actions and links to your blog within your email marketing correspondence; it’s a sure fired way to increase website traffic.
+Always include call-to-actions and links to your blog within your email marketing correspondence.

 9. Engage with other bloggers

 The best way to do this is via social media.
 Comment on posts, retweet great content from fellow bloggers and engage with discussions.
 It also pays to leave comments on blogs posts that you love.
-Show your appreciate and maybe get a visit back in return too.
+Show your appreciation and maybe you’ll get a visit back in return too.

 I’m ending with an age-old piece of advice.
 It’s an extension of my above point but I mean this in the more traditional way.
 Networking is a fantastic way of increasing brand awareness.
 Of course you can do this online by engaging with other bloggers but do it offline too.

 Talk to people about your blog.
 Tell them it exists.
 If you’re savvy enough to have a business card then hand them out everywhere.
 People are often really interested in your content, they sometimes just don’t know it exists.
 So make them aware and you’ll be reaching new readers everywhere you go.